Trollhunters: Tales of Arcadia: Critical response

-Trollhunters has received critical acclaim and positive reviews from critics.
+Trollhunters has received critical acclaim and positive reviews from critics and viewers.
 The review aggregator website Rotten Tomatoes reported a 94% approval rating based on 16 reviews for the first season.
 The website's consensus reads, "Trollhunters manages to capture del Toro's enthusiasm for telling monster stories, in a youthful and more colorful fashion that may well earn him a new generation of fans."
 On Metacritic, the season has a normalized score of 69 out of 100 based on 9 critics, indicating "generally favorable reviews".

 In 2017, it received six Daytime Emmys, more than any other television program, animated or live action, that year.

 The second season of Trollhunters was nominated for six Annie Awards, tied for the most nominations of any television program in 2018.
 It was also nominated for four Daytime Emmy Awards, including Best Children's Animated Series, and won the Emmy for Outstanding Writing in an Animated Program.

 On January 30, 2017, Trollhunters writers Kevin and Dan Hageman stated that the series is the most successful Netflix original show to date that is targeted at a younger audience.